top of page

 DS pic.jpg

-Dr Jack Whittaker, Newsletter Editor.
+Dr Jack Whittaker, Newsletter Editor

 Dr Jack Whittaker is a researcher who recently completed his PhD at Surrey University.
 He has conducted qualitative interviews with deviant website developers to understand how and why they enable online shopping fraud.
 He has published on a range of fraud related topics such as online shopping fraud victimisation, romance fraud, vigilante policing, and critiquing the language used to describe fraud offending.
-He is Newsletter Editor for ISEC.

 jack 4.jpg

-Claire Maillet, Podcast Host & Editor.
+Dr Claire Norman-Maillet, Podcast Host & Editor

 Screenshot 2024-12-02 at 7.03.44 PM.PNG